NXP/harpoon-apps/README.md

 [![Version](https://img.shields.io/github/v/release/NXP/harpoon-apps)](https://github.com/NXP/harpoon-apps/releases/latest)
 [![Contributors](https://img.shields.io/github/contributors/NXP/harpoon-apps)](https://github.com/NXP/harpoon-apps/graphs/contributors)

-Harpoon is a Base Enablement SW platform, providing an RTOS and application specific drivers running in Linux and Jailhouse hypervisor environment, on the Cortex-A cores of NXP MPU’s (i.MX 8M Mini, i.MX 8M Nano, i.MX 8M Plus, i.MX 93, ...).
+Harpoon is a software platform providing an RTOS and application specific drivers, running under the Jailhouse hypervisor and side-by-side with a full Linux distribution on the Cortex-A cores of NXP MPU’s (i.MX 8M Mini, i.MX 8M Nano, i.MX 8M Plus, i.MX 93 and i.MX 95).

-Harpoon offers customers an environment for developing real-time demanding applications leveraging the higher performance of the Cortex-A cores (ARMv8-A) compared to the Cortex-M cores (ARMv7-M) traditionally used for RTOS based applications.
+Harpoon offers an environment for developing real-time demanding applications, leveraging the higher performance of the Cortex-A cores (ARMv8-A) compared to the Cortex-M cores (ARMv7-M/ARMv8-M) traditionally used for RTOS based applications.

-The reference applications embedded in this repository may run on several jailhouse guest RTOS (e.g.: Zephyr, FreeRTOS) leveraging the existing NXP RTOS development environment – MCUXpresso.
+The reference applications embedded in this repository run on several Jailhouse guest RTOS (Zephyr and FreeRTOS) leveraging the existing NXP RTOS development environment – MCUXpresso SDK.

-To ease the integration of Zephyr, mcux-sdk and other repositories, we leverage the [Zephyr west tool](https://docs.zephyrproject.org/latest/guides/west/index.html) which helps managing multiple repositories and allows the users to maintain their own ```west.yml``` for their project.
+To ease the integration of Zephyr, mcux-sdk and other repositories, we leverage the [Zephyr west tool](https://docs.zephyrproject.org/latest/guides/west/index.html) which helps managing multiple repositories and allows users to maintain their own ```west.yml``` for their project.

 # Overview

 This project provides the fundamental support for RTOS applications running in an hypervisor environment:
-* HW resource partitioning using Jailhouse hypervisor, providing an inter-cell IPC communication
+* Hardware resource partitioning using Jailhouse hypervisor, providing an inter-cell IPC communication
-* Arm® CMSIS-CORE startup core drivers and device header files for 64-bit Cortex-A53 core
+* Arm® CMSIS-Core device drivers and header files for 64-bit Cortex-A53/A55 cores
-* RTOS kernel integration (FreeRTOS, Zephyr)
+* RTOS kernel integration (Zephyr and FreeRTOS)
 * Open-source peripheral drivers leveraging the MCUXpresso SDK ( [mcux-sdk project](https://github.com/nxp-mcuxpresso/mcux-sdk) )
-* Integration in Linux Yocto BSP as well as Real-time Edge SW Yocto through the [meta-nxp-harpoon](https://github.com/NXP/meta-nxp-harpoon) layer (integration with systemd)
+* Integration in Linux Yocto BSP as well as Real-time Edge Software Yocto through the [meta-nxp-harpoon](https://github.com/NXP/meta-nxp-harpoon) layer (integration with systemd)

 This project is the main repository to build the RTOS application for ARMv8-A cores, it contains the [west.yml](https://github.com/NXP/harpoon-apps/blob/main/west.yml) which keeps the description and revision for other projects in the overall Harpoon delivery.
 Currently available software components are shown in below figure.